elenadagnese/elenadagnese.github.io/_pages/contact.md

+---
+layout: single
+permalink: /contacts/
+title: "Contact me!"
+---

-You can contact me at the following e-mail addresses (reading suggestions highly appreciated!):<br/>
+You can contact me at the following e-mail addresses (book recommendations highly appreciated!):<br/>
 - e.dagnese@studenti.unipi.it
 - elena.dagnese@unibocconi.it